 Western Brew (Mug / Teapot): 5g | 350ml | 95°C | 1 min | + 20 secs for additional brews | Can steep ~ 4 times

-We met this producer, along with his wife and family by pure chance, or Yuanfen as it is called, simply stumbling upon their modest processing facility during our stay in the tea village.
-Like many of the tribes in this tea region, his family has owned and protected its ancient tea trees for several generations, cultivating its precious leaves using age old traditions together as a family.
-To them, tea is a way of life.
+We met this producer and family by pure chance, simply stumbling upon their modest processing facility during our stay in the tea village.
+Like many of the tribes in this tea region, this family has owned and protected its ancient tea trees for several generations, cultivating its precious leaves using age-old traditions together as a family.

-We observed as the family processed tea until the evening when the owner came to fry puer leaves over a wok.
-It wasn't until the next day when he gave us a ride into town that he gifted us this magnificent Shaihong cake, wrapped in an adorable paper depicting the colorful traditions of the Bulang people.
-A beautiful tea with a beautiful story.
+We observed as the family processed tea until the evening when Mr. Ai and his wife began frying pu'er leaves over a wok.
+It wasn't until the next day when he gave us a ride into town that he gifted us this magnificent Shaihong cake, wrapped in a gorgeous paper depicting the colorful traditions of the Bulang people.

 Don't let the cake form intimidate you - Once you practice breaking pieces off a few times, it's actually a very convenient way to store and drink tea.